FAQ

 6What's a 4 Point Inspection?

-Some homeowners carriers will require a 4 Point Inspection to be able to decide if they want to offer you insurance and at what rate.
+For older homes, most homeowners carriers will require a 4 Point Inspection for eligibility purposes.
+The four points are: 1.
+Roofing 2.
+Electrical 3.
+Plumbing 4.
+Air Conditioning & Heat.
 You can find home inspectors who do 4 Point Inspections and some who can also provide Wind Mitigation reports on the same visit by searching home inspection companies on Yelp.com or google.com, etc.

 7What is a Wind Mitigation Inspection?